near/docs/docs/local-setup/local-dev-testnet.md

 near create_account <yourcontractname> --masterAccount=<login> --initialBalance <initalbalance>
 ```

 #### masterAccount : specifies which account's key should be used to deploy the contract.
 This is the account ID you specified when you created your wallet.
 #### initialBalance : specifies how much to seed the contract balance with.
-The current default on testnet is 10 NEAR.
+The current default on TestNet is 10 NEAR.

 You should see the success message:

 `Account <yourcontractname> for network "default" was created.`

 The last step is now to update the src/config.js to use &lt;yourcontractname&gt; for deploy.

 ```javascript
 (function() {